ofiwg/ofi-guide/OFIGuide.md

 Scalable endpoints have multiple transmit and/or receive contexts.
 Applications can direct data transfers to use a specific context, or the provider can select which context to use.
 Each context may be associated with its own completion queue.
 Scalable contexts allow applications to separate resources to avoid thread synchronization or data ordering restrictions.

+# Data Transfers

+Obviously, the goal of network communication is to transfer data between systems.
+In the same way that sockets defines different data transfer semantics for TCP versus UDP sockets (streaming versus datagram messages), OFI defines different data transfer semantics.
+However, unlike sockets, OFI describes how a single endpoint may apply different semantics, even when communicating with the same peer.

+OFI defines separate sets of API for the different data transfer semantics; although, there are strong similarities between the API sets.
+The differences are the result of the parameters needed to invoke each type of data transfer.

 ## Message transfers
 ## Tagged messages